 - Cannot tolerate general anesthesia.

-- Have bleeding disorders such as hemophilia or idiopathic thrombocytopenic purpura (ITP).
+- Have bleeding disorders such as hemophilia or immune thrombocytopenic purpura (ITP).

 - Have had many abdominal surgeries.
 Scar tissue may make the surgery harder to do through the laparoscope.